-This book seeks to provide students with a deep understanding of the definitions, theorems, and proofs related to measure, integration, and real analysis.
+This book seeks to provide students with a deep understanding of the definitions, examples, theorems, and proofs related to measure, integration, and real analysis.
 The content and level of this book fit well with the first-year graduate course on these topics at most American universities.
 This textbook features a reader-friendly style and format that will appeal to today's students.

 Axler demotes determinants (usually quite a central technique in the finite dimensional setting, though marginal in infinite dimensions) to a minor role.
 To so consistently do without determinants constitutes a tour de force in the service of simplicity and clarity; these are also well served by the general precision of Axler's prose...
 The most original linear algebra book to appear in years, it certainly belongs in every undergraduate library.

 The determinant-free proofs are elegant and intuitive.

 American Mathematical Monthly

 Clarity through examples is emphasized... the text is ideal for class exercises...
 I congratulate the author and the publisher for a well-produced textbook on linear algebra.